GoogleChrome/web.dev/src/site/content/en/blog/layout-instability-api/index.md

 **Note:** The
 [`buffered`](https://w3c.github.io/performance-timeline/#dom-performanceobserverinit-buffered)
-flag in the above example (supported in Chrome 77+) gives you access to entries that may have occurred prior to creating the performance observer.
+flag in the above example (supported in Chrome 77+) gives you access to entries that may have occurred prior to creating the `PerformanceObserver`.

 </div>